jwangbychance/steam-tracker/README.md

 This is a [Next.js](https://nextjs.org/) project created with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+Steam Tracker is a web application that leverages the Steam Web API to provide users with the ability to search for Steam users on the Steam Game Platform and track various aspects of their gaming activities.
+The application allows users to explore a Steam user's recently played games, achievements, and relevant game news.

+## Features

+### 1. User Search

+Easily search for Steam users by their Steam ID.

+### 2. Recently Played Games

+View a list of games that the selected user has recently played, including playtime and game details.

+### 3. Achievement Tracking

+Explore the achievements unlocked by the user across different games.

+### 4. Game News Feed

+Stay updated with the latest news and updates related to the games the user has played.

 ## Technologies Used

 - [Next.js](https://nextjs.org/) - The React framework for building modern web applications.